canton-network/wallet/docs/wallet-gateway/configuration/index.md

 The signing store is an optional secondary database used for storing private keys when the Wallet Gateway is configured to act as a signing provider (using the `wallet-kernel` signing provider).

 > [!IMPORTANT]
 > If you use the Wallet Gateway as a signing provider, private keys will be stored in the signing store database.
 This is **not recommended** for production environments with valuable assets.
-Use external signing providers (Dfns, Fireblocks, Blockdaemon, or Securosys) for production when the User API is accessible.
+Use external signing providers (Dfns, Fireblocks, Blockdaemon, Securosys, or BitGo) for production when the User API is accessible.
 Participant-based signing is only appropriate in production when wallet creation is restricted to trusted operators; see [Signing Providers](../signing-providers/index.md#participant-based-signing).

 **Configuration:**